owid/owid-grapher/README.md

    $ lando refresh -c -u
    ```

-## Performance optimization
+## File sharing

-[File sharing](https://docs.docker.com/docker-for-mac/#file-sharing) between host and containers is only needed for:
+[File sharing](https://docs.docker.com/docker-for-mac/#file-sharing) between host and containers is required for your HOME folder, for SSH keys to work properly.

-- ~/.lando
-- /path/to/this/repository

-This can be adjusted in your Docker preferences.
+File sharing can be adjusted in your Docker preferences.

 ## Development